EtcTechnosoft/alx-pre_course/README.md

 You need a strong determination to become a full stack developer.
-Don't get it twisted
+I got a really patient tutor today!